 - Vaginal bleeding after menopause

-Seeing a doctor and seeking treatment
+Seeing a doctor and seeking endometrial cancer treatments

 It’s important to see a doctor right away whenever you experience any of these symptoms.
 While they may be signs for a completely different condition, it’s still essential to get checked right away to ensure that the condition is ruled out.
 The following courses of action are recommended for treatment:

 - Surgery – surgery is done to remove the uterus, and oftentimes, the fallopian tubes and ovaries, too.
-This is usually done for early stages of the cancer, when the problem is still contained inside the uterus.
+This is usually done for the early stages of cancer when the problem is still contained inside the uterus.

 - Radiation – this treatment makes use of powerful energy beams to kill cancer cells.
-In some cases, radiation may also be done prior to doing surgery, as it shrinks tumors and make them easier to remove.
+In some cases, radiation may also be done prior to doing surgery, as it shrinks tumors and makes them easier to remove.

 - Hormone therapy – it involves the intake of medication, which in turn affects the hormone levels in the body.
 This is usually done for those with advanced endometrial cancer, especially that which has already spread outside the uterus.